 Generally, any restaurant that caters primarily to tourists and wealthy Ugandan residents will automatically add a service charge to the bill.
 However, since no telling where that service charge ends up, it would still be reasonable to reward good service with a cash tip.

-In Uganda travel culture, there’s this thing called “Mzungu Price.”
+In Uganda’s travel culture, there’s this thing called “Mzungu Price.”
 Mzungu price means a slightly increased price of anything a foreigner might buy to allow for price bargaining.
 You will sometimes need to bargain over prices.
-Still, generally, this need exists only in reasonably predictable circumstances, such as chartering a private taxi, organizing a guide, buying curios/crats, and, a lesser extent, other markets produce.
+Still, generally, this need exists only in reasonably predictable circumstances, such as chartering a private taxi, organizing a guide, buying curios/crats, and, to a lesser extent, other markets produce.

 Generally, prices in hotels, safari lodges, restaurants, and shops are fixed.
 Overcharging in such places is too unusual for it to be worth challenging a price unless it is blatantly ridiculous.
 You may well be overcharged at some point in Uganda, but it is essential to keep this in perspective.

-After a couple of bad experiences, some Uganda safari travelers start to haggle with everybody from hotel owners to older adults selling fruit by the side of the road, often accompanying their negotiations with aggressive accusations of dishonesty.
+After a couple of bad experiences, some Uganda safari travellers start to haggle with everybody from hotel owners to older adults selling fruit by the side of the road, often accompanying their negotiations with aggressive accusations of dishonesty.
 It is sometimes necessary to fall back on aggressive posturing to determine a fair price.
-However, this behavior is also very unfair to those who are forthright and honest in their dealings with tourists.
+However, this behaviour is also very unfair to those who are forthright and honest in their dealings with tourists.

 It’s a question of finding the right balance or, better still, looking for other ways of dealing with the problem.
 The main instance where bargaining is essential is when buying curios or crafts.